Why David James Homes for Your Custom Home?

 There are two reasons few builders can consistently deliver your new home on time: shortage of labor and shortage of funds.
 The small builder depends on dozens of tradesman who may only do work for him once or twice in a year.
 Since they are working for many other builders also, he has to wait for each trade to schedule his work in, creating “lag time” between every phase of construction.
 Compounding the problem, the builder only gets paid as work is completed, putting a strain on the budget and forcing him to pause construction for 7–10 days at each of 6 draws while the bank releases payments so he can continue.

 Because of David James' volume, we are the main, and often the only, builder the contractor works with, giving us control over his scheduling.
 We can schedule our contractors weeks ahead and avoid the downtime experienced by most builders.
 Without the lag time, along with David James' financial stability, cash flow is no longer a concern that slows construction.

 Building on Budget

-But once you’re in your new home, the biggest difference with David James Homes is just starting – guaranteeing your home four years longer than any other contractor in the area.
+Once you’re in your new home, the biggest difference with David James Homes is just starting—guaranteeing your home four years longer than any other contractor in the area.
 We are so confident in the home that we turn over to you that we warrant all of our workmanship, from concrete to shingles for five full years.
-You’ll be hard pressed, if at all, to find another contractor who will warrant his home for more than one year.
+You’ll be hard pressed to find another contractor who will warrant his home for more than one year.
 You have to ask yourself, “I’m spending more on this purchase than anything else in my life, with over eleven thousand different parts and pieces to put together.
 Do I really have faith in a contractor who won’t guarantee his work for more for than one short year?”
 You also have to ask yourself, “Why not?”